pawap90/acho-bot/README.md

 ```

 ## Test
-To run the available tests use:
+To run the available tests, use:

 ```
 npm test
 ```

 ## Environment variables
 These are the environment variables required to run the project.
-Make sure set the values with your own data.
+Make sure to set the values with your own data.

 ```
 TWITCH_BOT_CLIENTID=<your-twitch-clientid>